Japanese Patterns of Design

 During the rice-planting season, rice-planting festivals are held in many places to pray for a bountiful harvest.

 Summer festivals, on the other hand, have a short history.
-Since the Middle Ages, with the development of cities, festivals for the purpose of preventing epidemics became connected with water festivals in rural areas, and people came to like it.
+With the development of cities in the Middle Ages, festivals to prevent epidemics became connected with water festivals in rural areas, and people came to like them.

-Winter is also the season of kagura.
-Kagura refers to the repose of souls accompanied by dance.
-In ancient times, Japanese people called it “kami play”, too.
+Winter is also the season of kagura, which refers to the repose of souls accompanied by dance.
+In ancient times, Japanese people called it “kami play,” too.

 The Boys’ Festival and Iris: Shinto Rituals